Image via Wikimedia Commons

 When it comes to operating heavy machinery and making sure that you are complying with the regulations, you will have to trust the experts to deliver safety packages, training, and equipment.
+This includes everything from educating your employees to carrying out risks assessments and installing equipment like safety rail systems.
 It is better to have a company handle it all, and create health and safety procedures in the workplace, along with some risk assessments than to deal with accidents and the consequences or a damaged company reputation.

 One of the things you might forget about when operating an industrial company is the changing environmental protection rules and regulations.
 Work with government agencies to bring your company up to a certain level of standard, and achieve full accreditation and compliance.
 This is not only good for your reputation, but can also translate into winning tenders from competitors who might not be as vigilant as you are.
 You will have to put environmental protection standards in place, so you can prevent accidents and damage.

 As a part of your environmental protection plan, you will need to take care of waste management, too.
 Reducing waste through implementing Lean manufacturing practices might be simple, but you will need to deal with the waste you cannot eliminate in your business.
 Create a detailed waste disposal policy and team up with companies that can provide this service safely and efficiently.
 Monitor your waste management and create initiatives in your company to reduce the waste or raw materials, toxic materials, and recycle byproducts.